André Evard: Biography

 In addition, he came into contact with African sculpture for the first time, which increased his interest in non-European art.
 Since then he has attached particular importance to black – for him the aristocrat of colors.
-Some of his abstract, cubist and constructive works created during these Parisian years were exhibited at the Salon des Indépendents and the Salon d'Automne.
+Some of his abstract, cubist and constructive works created during these Parisian years were exhibited at the Salon des Indépendants and the Salon d'Automne.
 Although André Evard was now at the center of the avant-garde, he responded to requests from the art trade by rejecting them and almost never gave his works to galleries or collectors.
 He sought recognition almost exclusively in the context of official institutions.